kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

-# CoreOS / Kubernetes Ansible Playbook
+# CoreOS / Kubernetes / Vagrant  Playbook

-In this playbook I will deploy a 3 server CoreOS / Vagrant / Kubernetes cluster.
+In this README I will give instructions to complete the following:
+ - Setup an Ansible / CentOS Vagrant Box
+ - Setup a CoreOS Vagrant Cluster (3+ nodes)
+ - Deploy a Kubernetes Cluster across each CoreOS server

 ### Vagrant Setup

+First you will need to setup both an Ansible server to deploy from along with a CoreOS cluster to setup and congigure Kuberenetes.

 #### Create Ansible Vagrant Box